 Essential 1: TIME

 Time is the first essential to growth.
 Time is constant.
-We have 24 hours in a day, seven days a week, and 365 days in a year.
-Each moment of each day we can use to build trust or continue to damage it.
-However, over TIME, when the relationship is HONEST, trust will grow.
+We have 24 hours a day, seven days a week, and 365 days a year.
+We can use each moment of each day to build trust or continue to damage it.
+However, over TIME, trust will grow when the relationship is HONEST.

 Galatians 6:9 (NLT) – So let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.

 Our thoughts will play tricks on us.
 Trust is often train-wrecked because of faulty thinking by one or both of the people in a relationship.
 Therefore, we must be active in confronting our faulty or toxic thoughts.
 What are your thoughts about?
 We might have faulty thinking about ourselves, our partner, or even life itself.
 We must submit to the feedback from relationally safe people to work through our faulty thinking.
 That feedback will help us to recalibrate our thought processes.
 At this step, you will want the help of friends of high character or the assistance of a life coach.

 Although third on the list, this might be first in priority.
 What’s more, forgiveness goes both ways.
 Both the person who violated trust needs to seek forgiveness and the person who was hurt needs to forgive.
 Again, this process might require the help of a trained marriage coach.

 The following three essentials are closely linked together.
 It will be the HOW trust in a relationship is restored and tested.
 First is talking or the idea of having open & ongoing conversations: the more conversations, the better.
 Additionally, the conversations cannot simply stay on the surface (talking about “to do list” or staying in the area of “facts”).
 No, the conversation has to go to the place of each person’s thoughts and feelings.
 These types of conversations might be a new area of growth for you or your spouse, so a life coach might be a great place to learn the necessary skills.